Get weather data using the Weather API

 summary

-It was a quick walk, but I think it's a good example of how to display the weather.
+This was a quick overview, but I think it provides a basic example of displaying the weather.

-The weather data acquisition itself can be implemented with a single API, but linking the registered city with the current location (data conversion) can be a bit of a hassle.
+While obtaining weather data itself can be implemented with a single API, linking (converting) registered cities to the current location is a bit time-consuming.
 I

 I hope it will be of some use.